Started |

 cojoined henchmen Two-Bad, or more precisely, his blue

 "Tuvar" side.
-So I made a ceramic cast of it and started
+So I made a ceramic cast of it and

 my modifications.
 It's very comfortable to use this